bbossgroups/bboss-elasticsearch/README_zh_CN.md

     //Use slice parallel scoll query all documents of indice  twitter by 2 thread tasks.
 DEFAULT_FETCHSIZE is 5000
 	//You can also use ScrollHandler to process each batch of datas on your own. esDatas = clientUtil.searchAllParallel("twitter", Map.class,2);
-	out.println("searchAllParallel:ok");
-%>

 ```

-Put the file into the web project that has been connected to pinpoint, run the program, log on pinpoint to see the execution effect of bboss plugin.

 # Elasticsearch Java Demos

 The following Demo and related documentation is compatible with Elasticsearch 2.
 X,5.
 X,6.
 X,+ versions